PLM KPIs: What Metrics to Track to Measure the Success of a PLM Project

 When should you start measuring PLM KPIs?

-Can a KPI be negative?
+Can a KPI be counterproductive?

 Share this article